-If your patio door is foggy, leaking when it rains, or is difficult to open and close, you might be thinking about finding a replacement patio door.
-If that is the case, the next question you might have is “How much is this going to cost me?”
+If your patio door is foggy, leaking when it rains, or is difficult to open and close, you might be thinking about replacing a patio door.
+If that is the case, the next question you might have is “How much does a replacement patio door cost?”

 Home Advisor estimates the average cost to install any door to be between $906 and $1,412.
 They have also found that interior doors are often less expensive to purchase and install.
 Exterior doors tend to be heavier and need to have perfectly executed installation in order to ensure proper insulation and edging, which tends to make the cost go up.